History of Balochistan: Ancient history

-In 650 BC, the Greek historian Herodotus described the Paraitakenoi as a tribe ruled by Deiokes, a Persian zaid, in north-western Persia (History I.101).
-The Achaemenids established the Satrapies of Gedrosia and Arachosia in Balochistan after its conquest in 6th century BCE.
+In 650 BC, the Greek historian Herodotus described the Paraitakenoi as a tribe ruled by Deiokes in north-western Persia (History I.101).
+The Achaemenids established the Satrapies of Gedrosia and Arachosia in the region after its conquest in 6th century BCE.
 Arrian described how Alexander the Great encountered the Pareitakai in Bactria and Sogdiana, and had Craterus conquer them (Anabasis Alexandrou IV).
 The Periplus of the Erythraean Sea in the 1st century described the territory of the Paradon beyond the Ommanitic region on the coast of modern Baluchistan.